Eschatologue/CM_wiki/docs/spells/description/core/level-3.md

 You touch a creature, which must succeed on a Wisdom saving throw or become cursed for the duration.
 Until the curse ends, the target suffers one of the following effects of your choice:

 - Choose one ability.
-The target has Disadvantage on ability checks and saving throws made with that ability.
+The target has **:d20-dis: Disadvantage**{ .d20 } on ability checks and saving throws made with that ability.
-- The target has Disadvantage on attack rolls against you.
+- The target has **:d20-dis: Disadvantage**{ .d20 } on attack rolls against you.
 - In combat, the target must succeed on a Wisdom saving throw at the start of each of its turns or be forced to take the Dodge action on that turn.
 - If you deal damage to the target with an attack roll or a spell, the target takes an extra 1d8 Necrotic damage.